Why measure GHG emissions?

 Why measure GHG Emissions?
 A primary reason for measuring Greenhouse Gas emissions is to facilitate the management and reduction of those emissions.
-The GHGi system plays a vital role in measuring emissions from business travel.
+GHGi Analytics plays a vital role in measuring emissions from your business.
 The granularity of the reports generated by the GHGi system enables organisations to:

 - Identify GHG emissions hotspots